 Shortly after her graduation, Bertha also went to work at Westinghouse.
 Benjamin Lamme describes her entrance into the company:

 “…my sister…had taken an Engineering degree in the Ohio State University, more for the pleasure of it than anything else; but sometime, later, Mr. (Albert) Schmid (Shop Superintendent) gave her a serious invitation to enter the employ of the company, and so she took up the work of calculation of machines and stayed until she married.”

 In 1905, Bertha married Russell Feicht, her colleague at Westinghouse and a fellow graduate of Ohio State University.
-Her husband went on to become director of engineering at Westinghouse, but Bertha’s 12-year professional engineering career came to an end with her marriage.
+Her husband went on to become director of engineering at Westinghouse, but Bertha’s twelve-year professional engineering career came to an end with her marriage.
 In 1910, their only child, Florence, was born.
-Their daughter went on to become a Physicist for the U.S. Bureau of Mines in Pittsburgh.
+Their daughter went on to become a physicist for the U.S. Bureau of Mines in Pittsburgh, Pennsylvania.

 Bertha passed away on 20 November 1943, in Pittsburgh, Pennsylvania.